preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 Deleted groups
 ****************
-In the list of deleted groups you can restore deleted groups or delete them pemanently.
+In the list of deleted groups you can restore deleted groups or delete them permanently.

 Additions in Omnia 7.5
 ***********************